CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 2. Color – you can choose from a list of various colors for the application (the documentation screenshots were taken with the Blue setting).
 3. Language – you can choose the language of the application interface.
 Currently, English, Polish, and French.
 4. Enable Keep Visible Default – when this option is checked, the [Quick Receipt](../../user-guide/customization/optional-functions/quick-receipt.md) form is open after a Receipt, e.g., if a user wants to receipt something more without reopening a form.
-5. Show on-screen keyboard – if this check box is checked, an on-screen keyboard is displayed after clicking on any field where data can be typed.
-The on-screen keyboard can be minimized or closed and displayed again after another clicking on a field with a data typing-in function available.
-This feature is helpful if the application is used on touchscreen devices, e.g., tablets.
+5. Show on-screen keyboard – when this checkbox is selected, an on-screen keyboard appears after clicking on any field where data can be entered.
+The on-screen keyboard can be minimized or closed and will reappear when clicking on another data entry field.
+This feature is particularly useful for touchscreen devices, such as tablets.
 6. Show Date Picker – click [here](../../administrator-guide/setting-up-the-application/pdc-settings/overview.md).
-7. Show WMS Switch Button – if you are using the CompuTec WMS application<!-- TODO: Link -->, you can check Show WMS Switch Button.
+7. Show WMS Switch Button – if you are using the [CompuTec WMS](/docs/wms/) application, you can check Show WMS Switch Button.
 This will display the button in CompuTec PDC, allowing switching between two applications.
 A default path will be chosen.
 If CompuTec WMS is installed on another path, you can choose it by clicking the button next to the path field.
 8. PDC Mode – specific / all Resource indicator – this option is assigned to a specific device.
 It is possible to determine whether a specific employee can add a Task on any Resource from a database or just one specified for the device.
 When choosing one Resource, a new field will be displayed.
 It is required to fill it with a Resource name.
 9. Default Search by – you can choose default task search by Manufacturing Order or Resource (this setting is set up individually for a specific terminal).
 10. Barcodes – you can define your prefixes, suffixes, and group separators for barcodes here.